coursephd/PostgreSQL/03ReportDetails.md

 * Prior counts are displayed in red colour and After counts are displayed in Green colour.

 This view should provide good insights into the causal relationships.

+13. 085_dis_count_edges_3rd_byPeriod02try: Dashboard PrimaryDis_relatedDisMed (2): circular view of disease and medicine relationship.
+This view allows the following comparisons:

+* Relationship between diseases and treatments across different time points.
+* If a disease is experienced in different time windows then would the treatment options look different or would they look similar.
+* Occurrence of diseases and proximity -- do the diseases precede and / or succeed each other, etc.

+E.g. Amavaata, what all diseases were experienced and treatments given before the 1st occurrence of disease and after the 1st occurrence of  disease.
+How far or how close were these events are given in terms of within 1 month, within 2 months, within 3 to 6 months, 1 year, 2year etc. on both sides.

+The inner circle displays the diseases.
+The outer circle displays the treatments.
+Counts of distinct medicines prescribed and distinct diseases experienced are given.
+More frequenct counts are displayed in the table above.